Mommy Minute: Screening kids for anxiety, depression

-There are new recommendations about screening young kids for both anxiety and depression.
+(WHTM) — There are new recommendations related to screening young kids for both anxiety and depression.

-It’s being recommended that kids age eight and older be screened for anxiety and kids 12 and older be screened for depression.
-That’s according the U.S. Preventative Services Task Force, an independent volunteer panel of national experts.
+It’s being recommended that kids age eight and older be screened for anxiety and kids 12 and older be screened for depression, according to the U.S. Preventative Services Task Force, an independent volunteer panel of national experts.

 The task force found that screening and providing follow-up care for older kids and teens can reduce symptoms of depression and potentially resolve anxiety, saying if they can catch the kids early, they know the treatments can work and help.